CTI RECORDS HISTORY

 "I have a wonderful working relationship with Jerry Moss and Herb Alpert at A&M. When I want to do something, I simply call them and it gets done.
 No channels, no obstacles to worry about.
 Also what I like about A&M is that the name means so much now and yet the album catalog is small enough so that my packages get the proper attention."--Creed Taylor, Record World June 10, 1967 and October 21, 1967"

 Herb Alpert wanted A&M Records to have a jazz record label, specifically Creed Taylor's label.
 At the time, Taylor's manager was Clarence Avant.
 The deal was negotiated by Avant and Jerry Moss.
-In 1967, Herb Alpert and Jerry Moss offered Creed Taylor $1 million over five years to bring his CTI Records to A&M. The manufacturing and distribution deal began in November 1967 and lasted until January 1970 when Taylor took his label independent.
+In 1967, Herb Alpert and Jerry Moss offered Creed Taylor $1 million over five years to bring his CTI Records to A&M. Taylor joined A&M on June 1, 1967.
+The manufacturing and distribution deal began in November 1967 and lasted until January 1970 when Taylor took his label independent.
 CTI was A&M's first affiliate and its original foray into jazz.
 While affiliated with A&M Records, CTI produced 28 albums and released 27 of them.
 The self-titled Hubert Laws album was never released on A&M, however, one of his singles was the first release by CTI records when Taylor took the label independent in 1970.
 The rarest CTI recording is the third album from Kai Winding and J. J. Johnson, Stonebone, released in limited quantity only in Japan.

 Prior to joining, A&M, CTI was under Verve Records and Impulse Records.
 Artist Wes Montgomery signed with CTI when it was affiliated with Verve Records and the team of Kai Winding and J. J. Johnson were with CTI during its time at Impulse Records.